daniel-nagy/md-data-table/README.md

 ###### August 12, 2015

 * Fixing bug where the arrow icon, while hovering an inactive column name with the `descend-first` attribute, would not point in the appropriate direction.

-#### Version 0.8.3
-###### August 11, 2015

-* Inline menus have been updated for Angular Material 0.10.1

-**Note:** Menus are going to look bad in the Codepen because Google has not yet updated the CDN for Angular Material to version 0.10.1

-**Update:** August 13, 2015

-Google posted a CDN for Angular Material v0.10.1, the select menus in the Codepen should look fine now.

 View the [archives](ARCHIVE.md) for a complete version history.